Faeryn/Outward_LegacyUpgrade/README.md

 <details>
     <summary>Spoiler</summary>
-    You must do damage while wearing the Legacy Bond enchanted item.
+    You must do damage while wearing the Legacy Bond enchanted item to strengthen the bond.
 </details>
 <details>
     <summary>Spoiler</summary>